99robots/wpsite-post-status-notifications/readme.txt

 1. Sample Email by Post Status Notification Plugin

 == Changelog ==
+= 3.1.5 = 2020-09-14
+* Updated: Email notifications for All Posts Published

 = 3.1.4 = 2020-09-14
 * Made compatible with WordPress 5.5.1